My Eight Go-To Pantry Organizing Products

 I LOVE these.
 It's the perfect way to sneak more space into your pantry, cupboard, or closet.
 Slide them onto your shelves to create the ideal spot to stash things like towels, napkins, paper plates, Nespresso sleeves, tin foil, etc.

 Please beware!
 Not all storage baskets will fit on thicker shelves.
-However, most baskets have an arm that is 1.18 inches thick, which will work perfectly on a standard shelf.
+However, most baskets have an arm 1.18 inches thick, which will work perfectly on a standard shelf.

 Shelf Risers